 Follow these steps in order.

-1. Tell me: "I am about to create the daily file template at `05-Daily-Files/_template.md` in your vault, then install a Claude Code skill at `~/.claude/skills/morning/SKILL.md`.
+1. Tell me: "I am about to create the daily file template at `06-Templates/_daily-template.md` in your vault, then install a Claude Code skill at `.claude/skills/morning/SKILL.md`.
 After this runs, you can type `/morning` each morning to populate today's daily file.
+The template is the single source of truth `/morning` reads every time, edit it later and every future daily file picks up the change.
 Ready?"
 Wait for my confirmation.

-2. From the current working directory, check that `05-Daily-Files/` exists.
-If it does not, tell me the vault does not appear to be set up here and stop.
+2. From the current working directory, check that `05-Daily-Files/` and `06-Templates/` both exist.
+If either is missing, tell me the vault does not appear to be set up here and stop.

 # {Day} {DD} {Month} {YYYY}